NathanaelHermanto/cg_zombie/README.md

 To win you have to find the correct exit door!

 ## How to Run
+- Download the package from one of our releases
-Clone the source code and run it using Unity on your local machine
+- Clone the source code and run it using Unity on your local machine

 ## How to Play
 -  `W` `A` `S` `D` to move